This line is not needed for Rails.

 Generate A Gravatar URL

-# This line is not needed for Rails.
+# This require is not needed for Rails.

 require 'digest/md5'